Photo-dermatitis (Sunscreen Allergy)

 What is Photo-dermatitis?

 Photo-dermatitis is also often known as “Sun-poisoning” or “Photo-allergy”.
-It's a type of allergic contact dermatitis triggered by UV light (artificial or natural sunlight), sensitising the allergic reaction and causing a rash.
+It's a type of allergic contact dermatitis triggered by UV light, (either artificial or natural sunlight), sensitising the allergic reaction and causing a rash.
 It is mostly triggered by the use of sunscreen or by taking certain drugs.
 Second and subsequent exposure produces photoallergic skin conditions which are often eczema-like.

 Fragrances (particularly lemon oil or musk ), topical non-steroidal anti-inflammatory drugs such as Ibuprofen, and some antibacterial soaps or creams containing hexachlorophene can all cause this type of dermatitis when they’re exposed to sunlight.
 Teeth-whitening procedures, which are activated by UV light, can also lead to increased sensitivity of the teeth with prolonged exposure to the sun.